 The goals for treating ear infections include curing the infection, relieving pain and other symptoms, and preventing future ear infections.
 If a bacterial infection is present, your doctor may prescribe antibiotics (see section titled Medications).

 However, most ear infections clear up on their own.
-One review of the scientific literature found that the symptoms of otitis media got better in two-thirds of children by 24 hours and in 80% of children at 2 - 7 days.
-Because antibiotics tend to be overused for treating ear infections, and because childdren may become resistant to antibiotics most commonly used to treat otitis media, the AAP and the American Academy of Family Physicians guidelines suggest taking a wait and see approach for 72 hours if:
+One review of the scientific literature found that the symptoms of otitis media got better in two-thirds of children by 24 hours and in 80% of children at 2 to 7 days.
+Because antibiotics tend to be overused for treating ear infections, and because children may become resistant to antibiotics most commonly used to treat otitis media, the AAP and the American Academy of Family Physicians guidelines suggest taking a wait and see approach for 72 hours if:

 - The child is older than 6 months